Alejo2304/snake/README.md

     This class initialize an score in 0 and add points after every fruit that the snake ate

     def __init__
-    initialize the variable score at 0
+    initialize the variable score at 0 and the font_size for the text

     def add_score
     this add 100 points to the score, it is called in the class Main, in check_collision

     def draw_score
-    this is intented to be a way to draw in screen the score so the user is able to see it while playing
+    this is intented to be a way to draw in screen the score so the user is able to see it while playing Here it renders the text with the score and draw in into the screen

 # Class MAIN
     This class will contain the main logic that will be used for our game to run.